Aquanty/rtd-hgs/docs/source/index.rst

 Interactive 3-D Mesh Generator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. _sec:ean: Irregular grids can be generated by supplying nodal
+[sec:ean] Irregular grids can be generated by supplying nodal
 coordinates, element incidences and element zones for a 2-D slice which
 is composed of triangular or quadrilateral elements.
 Currently,
 triangles and quadrilaterals can not be mixed in the same slice.
 These